Haldeit/GEOG458_lab-4_PeterZhou/README.md

 # *Four Themed Maps*
                 - Peter Haoyang Zhou

 ### Here are four themed maps added on a dark-themed basemap where we can switch the maps on and off individually by the menu switch on the top right corner.
 All maps starts with zoom level 6 but allows zoom level from 0 to 10!
+The files in the tile sets are actually only 0-7 for the sake of github uploading limit.
+However, all my screenshots and html files were generated straightly from my original 0-10 zoom level maps!

 ## *Modified Basemap*
 - Url: https://studio.mapbox.com/styles/picefel/cl2s8rfpi000315l05kdi5o1n